UnterrainerInformatik/MonoGame_names_of_effect_parameters/README.md

 This is a demo-solution that shows that the names of the parameters derived from a shader-file (.fx) is different for `windowsDX` and `openGL` in MonoGame.

+Look at how the names of the parameters 4 and 5 (both TextureSamplers) are different in OpenGL than in all other projects.

 ## Output OpenGL

 ![Icon](https://github.com/UnterrainerInformatik/MonoGame_names_of_effect_parameters/raw/master/output_opengl.png)